Agoric/documentation/main/getting-started/README.md

 # Agoric Documentation Guide

 ::: tip Beta status
 The Agoric platform is at the beta stage.
-It has not yet been formally tested or hardened.
+It is in the process of being formally evaluated for vulnerabilities, and is undergoing security treatment and hardening to support mainnet-1 launch.
 Do not use for production purposes.
 :::

 Agoric provides three main types of documentation, as well as links to